WojciechMatuszewski/programming-notes/web/css-for-js-devs.md

 - TIL that you can specify `max-content`, `min-content` and `fit-content` as `width` properties.
 I though that these are available only in the context of CSS grid.

+### Reverting values

+- Use **`revert` to undo the properties you have set for a given property**.
+  - This is especially useful for **styling responsive websites** where you wish to undo or "undeclare" the property for a given viewport.

 ## Flexbox

 - `flexbox` is all about thinking "how am I controlling the layout on THIS(single) axis.